robfatland/nexus/data/api.md

 Two things I want to pay attention to are debugging methods and calling out "under the hood" functionality.
-The idea is to broaden understanding beyond "copy and paste this magic command" approach to building a cloud data system.
+The idea is build a cloud data system from an informed perspective.

-This walkthrough makes extensive use of two **environments** used in combination.
-The first is a low-power, low-cost on-demand virtual machine (VM) on the Azure cloud.
-The second is an application called **VSCode**, a popular free IDE available from Microsoft.
-Both the VM and VSCode integrate well with the Azure cloud.
+This walkthrough makes extensive use of two **workshops** (to avoid using the word *environment*).
+The first workshop is the `bash` shell running on a low-power, low-cost on-demand virtual machine (VM) on the Azure cloud.
+The second workshop is the **VSCode** application, a popular and free IDE available from Microsoft.
+Both the VM and the VSCode workshops will integrate well with the Azure cloud.

 ## Skip for now: Set up a VM